-The Gemini CLI ships with five subcommand groups, more than 30 flags, and an interactive REPL with its own set of slash commands.
-The official docs split that surface across a dozen pages.
-This cheat sheet collapses everything into one place: every command, every flag, every slash command, and the config file schema, with real outputs captured on Ubuntu 26.04 LTS.
+Gemini CLI ships with five subcommand groups, more than 30 flags, an interactive REPL with 25+ slash commands, a custom-commands system based on TOML files, the Skills framework, MCP server management, sandboxing via Docker or Podman, checkpointing for safe rollbacks, multi-directory workspace support, GEMINI.md project memory, and the ability to migrate hooks from Claude Code.
+The official docs scatter that surface across a dozen pages.
+This cheat sheet collapses everything into one reference, with real outputs captured on Ubuntu 26.04 LTS using Gemini CLI 0.40.1 against a paid Google AI Studio API key.

-If you came from the Gemini CLI install guide and want a single reference page to keep open while you work, this is it.
+If you came from the Gemini CLI install guide and want one page open while you code, this is it.

 Quick install reminder